Luis Ovalle

-Luis Carlos Ovalle Victoria (born 7 September 1988) is a Panamanian footballer who plays as a left-back.
+Luis Carlos Ovalle Victoria (born 7 September 1988) is a Panamanian former footballer who played as a left-back.

 Club career

 Ovalle came through the Sporting San Miguelito youth system and made his debut for their senior side in 2004.
 In 2008, he joined compatriot Felipe Baloy at Mexican side Monterrey only to return to Panama to play for Chorrillo and later for Sporting San Miguelito again.
 In June 2012, Sporting loaned him to Colombian club Patriotas Boyaca.

 In January 2013, Ovalle crossed borders again when he joined compatriot Gabriel Torres at Venezuelan outfit Zamora.

 International career

 He was part of the Panama U-20 squad that participated in the 2007 FIFA World Youth Cup in Canada.

 Ovalle made his senior debut for Panama in a December 2010 friendly match against Honduras and has, as of 10 June 2015, earned a total of four caps, scoring no goals.

 In May 2018, he was named in Panama's 23 man squad for the 2018 FIFA World Cup in Russia.